roeszler/kapthol/README.md

 ## 5. Supported Screens and Browsers
 Testing was performed on a mix of when the display element changed and the resolution of popular screen sizes currently seen in the marketplace.

-[GBK soft research](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/) indicates the following proportions of screen useage globally (as at January 2020 to January 2021)* :
+[GBK soft research](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/) indicates the following proportions of screen usage globally (as at January 2020 to January 2021)* :

 - Desktops
   - __1366×768 - 22.6%__